The Early Years

 OUTDOORS - THE EARLY DAYS - 1913

-A certain gentleman by the name of Mills arrived in Sudbury to become the mine host at the Black Boy Public House on Market Hill, he was a very keen bowler and with enthusiastic support from Father Peacock the local Catholic Priest and a few other residents formed the Sudbury Bowls Club.
+A certain gentleman by the name of Mills arrived in Sudbury to become mine host of the Black Boy Public House on Market Hill, in 2021 it was renamed The Lady Elizabeth.
+Mills was a very keen bowler and with enthusiastic support from Father Peacock the local Catholic Priest and a few other residents formed the Sudbury Bowls Club.

 They rented a piece of land at the bottom of the cricket meadow and started digging out foundations to a depth of two and a half feet, laying a bed of brick bats, a thick layer of sand covered by soil and turf which they obtained from the Acton Lane area.

 The green they developed was very small, it has been enlarged twice since those early beginnings.
-There were no ditches around the green and the consequence was that many of the woods finished up in the flower beds which were round three sides of the green, many would crash into the row of iron hurdles. and the bowlers did not bowl from anywhere in particular.
-Often they bowled from corner to corner with the lead player casting the jack in which ever direction he fancied at the time.
+There were no ditches around the bowling green and the consequence was that many of the woods finished up in the flower beds which were around three sides of the bowling green, many would crash into the row of iron hurdles. and the bowlers did not bowl from anywhere in particular.
+Often they would bowl from corner to corner with the lead player casting the jack in which ever direction he fancied at the time.

 The bowls they used were old fashioned lawn bowls made from Lignum vitae wood with a large bulge on one side, nails were driven into this bulge to create the bias.

 There was no pavilion in the early days, but the bowlers were allowed to use the cricket pavilion.
-After a while a pavilion was provided by the club members utilising some old stables which were on the site.
-Billy Berry a confectioner in Friars Street and famous for his home-made ice cream was mainly responsible for the acquisition of the pavilion.
+After a while a pavilion was provided for the club members utilising some old stables which were on the site.
+Billy Berry a confectioner in Friars Street and famous for his home-made ice cream was mainly responsible for the acquisition and conversion of these building into a bowls pavilion.

-They played several games away from Sudbury and the means of transport was a large cart, break or a wagon drawn by two horses.
-Mr Hill always looked forward to playing at Bury, where they played in the Abbey Gardens and at the Hadleigh White Hart where there was a crown green.
+The club played several games away from Sudbury and the means of transport was a large cart, break or a wagon drawn by two horses.
+Mr Hill always looked forward to playing at Bury St Edmunds, where they played in the Abbey Gardens and at the Hadleigh White Hart where there was a crown green.
 Here again many of the woods would end up in the flower beds.

-Seemingly licensing hours, if any, were very slack and members when at Hadleigh used to carry on drinking until the small hours, and then on the way home they would knock up the landlord of the Boxford Fleece for another drink.
+Seemingly licensing hours, if any, were very slack and members when playing at the Hadleigh White Hart would carry on drinking well into the small hours, on there way home they would knock up the landlord of the Boxford Fleece for another drink.
 It must have been near breakfast time when they arrived back in Sudbury.

-No bowls bags as such in 1913, therefore all the members woods were thrown loose into the cart or wagon and were allowed to roll over the floor.
-After a night out it seems nobody arrived home with their own woods which created quite a problem sorting them out.
+There were no bowls bags as such in 1913, therefore all the members woods were thrown loose into the cart or wagon and allowed to roll over the floor.
+After an away match it seems nobody arrived home with their own woods which created quite a problem sorting them out.

 INDOOR FOUNDATIONS 1970